 YOUR SOURCE OF REFERENCE FOR OLYMPIC KNOWLEDGE

 The IOC Olympic Studies Centre is the world source of reference for Olympic knowledge.
-We are dedicated to sharing this knowledge with professionals and researchers through providing information, giving access to our unique collections, enabling research and stimulating intellectual exchange.
+Our mission is to share this knowledge with professionals and researchers through providing information, giving access to our unique collections, enabling research and stimulating intellectual exchange.

-As an integral part of the IOC, we are uniquely placed to provide the most accurate, relevant and up-to-date information on Olympism.
-Our collections cover all the key themes related to the Olympic Games and the Olympic Movement and their place within society.
+As part of the IOC, we are uniquely placed to collect and share the most up-to-date and accurate information on Olympism.
+Our collections include the IOC archives, the official publications of the IOC and the Organising Committee of the Olympic Games as well as books, articles and journals.
+Our resources cover all the key themes related to the Olympic Games and the Olympic Movement and their place within society.
+Click here to explore the Olympic World Library.

 Join the academic community interested in Olympic studies